 In a recent set of post-trial juror interviews, the jurors we spoke to detailed how the believability of the plaintiff’s expert witness had them strongly favoring the plaintiff. …That is, until the defense attorney caused the expert to fall apart on cross-examination.
 They described the experience of watching this attorney dismantle the witness as akin to being in court with Perry Mason – and had referred to the attorney by that very name for the rest of trial.

 The plaintiff expert’s inability to remain consistent through cross-examination was beneficial to our case.
 Yet, it also highlighted the dangers of being on the wrong side of such a drastic shift in jurors’ opinions.
-We don’t want our experts to fold on cross in the same way; we don’t want our opponent to be the one celebrating.
+We don’t want our experts to fold on cross in the same way; we don’t want our opponent to be the one celebrating as our case sinks.

 So, it’s important to examine what qualities can make for a successful expert witness, what tends to go wrong for experts on the stand, and how we can help our witnesses avoid traps on cross and maintain clear, convincing testimony.
 Here are some key things to keep in mind, based on 25+ years of preparing expert witnesses:

 Top Expert Witness Qualities to Look For

 - An ability to remain calm, steady, and professional in the face of cross-examination.
 Cross is when many experts, regardless of their pedigrees or knowledge, tend to lose credibility with jurors because they falter.
 Their faltering styles can take several forms (as we list in the section below).

 - An ability to handle cross-examination smoothly, and to professionally disagree without being combative or condescending.
 An expert witness should be able to stand his/her ground and disagree with opposing counsel’s spin, but know when to take a pass neutrally, without the need to get a few “digs” in.